jinst3r/Twitter/README.md

 This is the redux

-Time spent: `15`
+Time spent: `21`

 Hamburger menu
 - [x] Dragging anywhere in the view should reveal the menu.
-- [ ] The menu should include links to your profile, the home timeline, and the mentions view.
+- [x] (not mentions view since it's deprecated on mobile).
+The menu should include links to your profile, the home timeline, and the mentions view.
-- [ ] The menu can look similar to the LinkedIn menu below or feel free to take liberty with the UI.
+- [x] The menu can look similar to the LinkedIn menu below or feel free to take liberty with the UI.
+- [x] Optional: made from scratch, not using external libraries

 Profile page
 - [x] Contains the user header view
 - [x] Contains a section with the users basic stats: # tweets, # following, # followers
+- [x] Optional: Number of followers, tweets and friends change dynamically to thousands and millions
 - [ ] Optional: Implement the paging view for the user description.
 - [ ] Optional: As the paging view moves, increase the opacity of the background screen.
 See the actual Twitter app for this effect
 - [ ] Optional: Pulling down the profile page should blur and resize the header image.